boydc2014/composer-prototype/README.md

 ```
 /Composer/package.json
 {
+    // this is the bot we are editing\composing
     bot: {
         provider: "localDisk"
         path: "../../Bots/SampleBot1/bot1.bot"
     }

+    // this is the config used to start the Launcher
     launcher: {
         rootDir: "../../BotLauncher/CSharp"
         startCommand: "cp launcher.json ../../BotLauncher/CSharp && dotnet start"